Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Methodology

-\vr ranges from 0 to $2/3$.
-It attains the maximum value of $2/3$ when all three classes are sampled equally and the minimum value of 0 when only a single class is sampled.

 \se captures the average amount of information contained in the predictive distribution.
-For a detected object, we calculate \se by considering softmax scores over $T$ predictions, i.e., $\{sm_k\}_{k=1}^W$ as:

-where $nc$ denotes the number of classes, i.e., 3. \se values range from 0 to $\log(3)$, reaching a maximum of $\log(3)$ when all classes are predicted to have the same softmax score, i.e., $1/3$, indicating the most uncertain case.
+For a detected object, we calculate \se by considering softmax scores over $T$ predictions, i.e., $\{sm_k\}_{k=1}^W$ as: where $nc$ denotes the number of classes, i.e., 3. \se values range from 0 to $\log(3)$, reaching a maximum of $\log(3)$ when all classes are predicted to have the same softmax score, i.e., $1/3$, indicating the most uncertain case.
 Its minimum value is 0 when the probability of one class is 1 and all other probabilities are 0, indicating no uncertainty in the classification.

 \mi quantifies the information difference between the predicted and posterior of the model parameters, providing a different uncertainty measure for classification tasks.
-For the detected object in each cluster, \mi can be approximated as~\cite{gal2016uncertainty}:

-where $nc$ denotes the number of classes, i.e., 3. \mi measures the model's confidence in its outputs.
+For the detected object in each cluster, \mi can be computed as~\cite{gal2016uncertainty}: where $nc$ denotes the number of classes, i.e., 3. \mi measures the model's confidence in its outputs.
 It ranges from 0 to 1, and the larger the \mi value, the higher the uncertainty.